Press Release: Kerrygold Introduces Reduced Fat and Naturally Softer Create New Functional Category for Real Butter

 There are a lot of different kinds of butter out there, companies create products to meet the demand of their customers.
 This demand in particular comes from customers who are under the false assumption that butter is bad.
 Sometimes the customer (and even the USFDA) isn’t always right.

 Low-fat is not the Bulletproof answer.
 A low-fat version of grass-fed butter is not healthier, and way less efficient for eating that grass-fed buttery goodness.
-Unsalted grass-fed Kerrygold contains 82% butter fat, where-as their lower fat version only contains 60% butter fat.
+Unsalted grass-fed Kerrygold contains 82% butter fat, whereas their lower-fat version only contains 60% butter fat.

 There are many benefits of full fat grass-fed butter.
 Check out this infographic for why not all butter is created equal:

 Kerrygold butter that is most Bulletproof® compliant is their unsalted, cultured, silver label.
 Their salted, uncultured, gold label butter is fine too and is good for cooking, but not good for coffee, because salted coffee is a crime (although it will do in a pinch).
 All Kerrygold butter (the new lower-fat option included) is better than standard grain-fed better.
 Grass-fed butter has a more robust nutrient profile, as well as improved texture and taste.

 By Dave Asprey